OneOfTheInfiniteMonkeys/moreinfo/README.md

 &nbsp;&nbsp; sudo git clone https://github.com/OneOfTheInfiniteMonkeys/moreinfo.git

 ### Running
-Following installation a folder will have been created in your home directory (if you used the cd ~ command).
+Following installation using the steps detailed in the <strong>Installation section</strong>, a folder will have been created in your home directory which contains the <strong>moreinfo</strong> BASH script.

-Change to the installation folder :
+To run <strong>moreinfo</strong> script enter the following commands:
 &nbsp;&nbsp; cd ./moreinfo
 Run the script :
 &nbsp;&nbsp; sudo bash mi.sh